ShaunSpinelli/Notes/MarkdownNotes/Fastai/lesson3.md

 ---

 `learn.summary()` shows us our model

 ## Structure of Data

 ---

-* unstructured -all the data is the same thing eg pictures sounds waves
+* unstructured -all the data is the same thing eg pictures, language, sounds waves

 * structured - database type of structure

+## Structured data

+Lesson 3- roossman starts at 2:03

+`fastai.structred` for structured data can be used by itself without any fastai packages.

+`fast.ai columnar` lets us work with columnar data